astronomer/docs/astro/cli/sql-cli.md

 Each SQL project is composed of three directories:

-- `config`: This directory contains configurations for different **environments** for running SQL.
-These configurations are mainly used for storing connections to external databases.
-Each SQL environment has one subdirectory containing exactly one file named `configuration.yml`.
+- `config`: This directory contains configurations for different environments for running SQL.
+These configurations  store connections to external databases.
+Each SQL environment has one subdirectory containing one file named `configuration.yml`.
 The default SQL project includes `default` and `dev` environments.
-- `workflows`: Each subdirectory is used to define an independent SQL **workflow**.
-A workflow is a subdirectory that should contain one or more related SQL files that should be run together.
-The default SQL project includes a few example workflows you can run out of the box.
+- `workflows`: Each subdirectory is used to define an independent SQL workflow.
+A workflow is a subdirectory that contains one or more related SQL files that should be run together.
+The default SQL project includes a few example workflows you can run immediately.
 - `data`: This directory can contain datasets to run your SQL workflows.
 The default SQL project includes sample SQLite databases (`.db` files) for a film ranking and a simple retail platform.

 ## Develop your SQL project

-If you have existing `.sql` files and datasets, developing a running SQL workflow is as simple as adding files to a few directories.
+If you have existing `.sql` files and datasets, you can develop a running SQL workflow by adding files to a few directories.

 ### Configure environments and connections

-An environment is a set of configurations that define the environment in which your SQL will run.
-Each environment is defined as a subdirectory in the `config` directory containing a single `configuration.yml` file.

 An environment requires a connection to the external databases where you will extract and load the results of your SQL workflows.
 You can configure one or multiple connections withing a single `configuration.yml` file.